tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 ## I. Get Started

 - For this exercise, we are going to use the Word Associations API:
-  - here's the main page
+  - here's the main page - https://wordassociations.net/
-  - her's the developer page
-  - here's the signup page (go sign up for an API Key now)
+  - here's the developer page - https://wordassociations.net/en/api - signup for your free API key now

 <hr>

+## II.
+Start building your express app

+- The express part of the appication (e.g. the "back-end") will provide a *service* that the React client will call.
+Here we are going to have express act as a *proxy server* that calls the Word Associations API above